mickgb256/mickgb256/README.md

 - 📉 Wazuh
 - 💾 Logs (yes, really)

-...but like many of us, I often view the world through **Windows**.
+...but like many of us, I often view the world through **Windows**... (tut tut...
+I know that was insufferable).

 ---